Fast and Intuitive. Money Saving Control

 Integrating existing Leitch UDT5700 Units into IDS

 Existing Leitch timer units can still be used with IDS.
-Rather than using the TS3 touchscreen an IDS SQ-DTC interface can be used which takes the two LTC outputs from the UDT5700 and converts them into IDS for distribution across the IDS network.
+Rather than using the IDS touchscreen an IDS SQ-DTC interface can be used which takes the two LTC outputs from the UDT5700 and converts them into IDS for distribution across the IDS network.